v-jerkin/hooverbot/README.md

     **NOTE** The `.bot` file is encrypted.
 The first time you open your bot in the Emulator, you'll be prompted for your bot secret; it's the same secret you previously pasted into `appsettings.json`.

 Running the project also opens the Web Chat app in a browser.
 This app connects to a version of the bot running in the Azure cloud.
 It won't work until you publish the bot.
-For now, use the emulator to test unpublished versions of your bot.
-There are a few more things to do before the bot is ready to publish.
+For now, use the emulator to test the unpublished version of your bot.
+There are a few more things to do before the bot is ready to be hosted in the cloud.

 ## Hooking up Web Chat

 Azure Bot Service's Web Chat is a JavaScript component that lets you easily embed your bot in any Web site.
 We'll use it in the J. Edgar Hoover Bot Web page.
 To get Web Chat to talk to your bot, you must enable the bot's Direct Line channel and provide an authentication token in the `bot.htm` page.

 In the Azure portal, enable Direct Line in your Web App Bot's Channels blade.